prominenceai/deepstream-services-library/docs/overview.md

 * [`dynamically_move_branch_from_demuxer_stream_to_stream.py`](/examples/python/dynamically_move_branch_from_demuxer_stream_to_stream.py)
 * [`dynamically_move_branch_from_demuxer_stream_to_stream.cpp`](/examples/cpp/dynamically_move_branch_from_demuxer_stream_to_stream.cpp)

+#### Dynamic Branch Updates using ODE Services
+Branches can be added, moved, or removed on the occurrence of an [Object Detection Event (ODE)](#object-detection-event-ode-services).
+In the example above, an [ODE Pad Probe Handler (PPH)](/docs/api-pph.md#object-detection-event-ode-pad-probe-handler) is added to the source-pad (output) of the Object Tracker.
+The ODE PPH will process the batch-metadata flowing over each pad.
+One or more [ODE Triggers](/docs/api-ode-trigger.md) are added to the ODE PPH to analyze the object-metadata and trigger on specific events.
+The following [ODE Actions](/docs/api-ode-action.md) can be added to the ODE Trigger(s) to be invoked on the occurrence of an event.
+* A Branch can be added to a Slpitter or Demuxer Tee using an [Add-Branch Action](/docs/api-ode-action.md#dsl_ode_action_branch_add_new).
+* A Branch can be added to the "current-stream" of a Demuxer with an [Add-Branch-to Action](/docs/api-ode-action.md#dsl_ode_action_branch_add_to_new)
+* A Branch can be movded to the "current-stream" of a Demuxer with a [Move-Branch-to Action](/docs/api-ode-action.md#dsl_ode_action_branch_move_to_new)
+* A Branch can be removed from a Splitter or Demuxer Tee using a [Remove-Branch Action](/docs/api-ode-action.md#dsl_ode_action_branch_remove_new)

+The "current-stream" == the stream with the frame and/or object metadata the caused the event.

 #### Dynamic Branch Updates by the End-User
 The Application enables the end-user (Window-Sink viewer) by adding a [`dsl_sink_window_key_event_handler_cb`](/docs/api-sink.md#dsl_sink_window_key_event_handler_cb) callback function to the [Window Sink](/docs/api-sink.md#dsl_sink_window_new) by calling [`dsl_sink_window_key_event_handler_add`](/docs/api-sink.md#dsl_sink_window_key_event_handler_add).
 The callback function, called on every key-release, calls the appropriate Tee add/remove service as described above.